Patty Wickman: Work

 Wickman paints representational images that investigate the role of spirituality in contemporary life.
 Intellectually complex and rigorous, her metaphorical images are layered with symbolism and allegorical implications.
 Wickman's work ranges from still lifes to domestic suburban scenes.
 Some of her paintings include figures and imply non-linear narratives.
 Her painting process involves the research of biblical literature and literary devices, art historical sources, and contemporary cultural references.
 She uses observation, found images, and staged photographs as visual references.
 At times her paintings leave preliminary drawings or underpaintings exposed.
 Some areas of the paintings are fully rendered and densely built up, while other passages are more loosely described.
 In a recurring Lenten practice, Wickman has made daily paintings of ordinary subjects and experiences.
 This meditative process is a spiritual act for Wickman during a time of religious contemplation.
 Wickman's work explores the intersection of the natural and the supernatural, the epic and the everyday, and collapses the distance between vision and visionary.

 Patty Wickman’s paintings have been exhibited throughout the United States and internationally.
-She has lectured and instructed in various institutions in California, Arizona, Wisconsin, Illinois, Colorado, Arizona, and New Mexico.
+She has lectured and instructed in various institutions in California, Arizona, Wisconsin, Illinois, Colorado, Arizona, New Mexico, Minnesota, and Idaho.